Mu-L/iDescriptor/README.md

   <a href="https://www.cape.co/"><img width="405" src="./resources/repo/cape.svg"></a>
   <br/>
   Cape is the first-of-its kind private and secure consumer cellular service in the US,

-<a href="https://www.cape.co/get-cape/enroll">Try Cape risk-free for just $30 for your first month.</a> Use code `trycape30` at checkout to apply.

 ## Become a Sponsor